felangel/bloc/packages/angular_bloc/README.md

 }
 ```

-At this point we have sucessfully separated our presentational layer from our business logic layer.
+At this point we have successfully separated our presentational layer from our business logic layer.
 Notice that the `CounterPage` component knows nothing about what happens when a user taps the button.
 The component simply tells the `CounterBloc` that the user has pressed the increment/decrement button.

 ## Dart Versions